Clover Stadium – New York Boulders

 Boulder Ball at Clover Stadium

-Clover Stadium, formerly Palisades Credit Union Park, opened in 2011 in the town of Pamona, New York.
+Clover Stadium opened in 2011 in the town of Pamona, New York as Palisades Federal Credit Union Park.
 Located about an hour north of New York in Rockland County on the New Jersey border, the ballpark was built to give suburban New York baseball fans an alternative to the more expensive ballparks in New York City.
+Fiserv entered into a naming-rights agreement for the ballpark in 2022 and renamed it Clover Stadium for the company’s Clover point-of-sale system.

-The New York Boulders began their existence as the Rockland Boulders of the Can-Am League in 2011, winning a championship in 2014.
-The Can-Am League merged into the Frontier League for the 2020 season, only to see that season canceled by the COVID-19 pandemic.
+The New York Boulders began their existence in 2011 as the Rockland Boulders of the Can-Am League, winning a championship in 2014.
+The Can-Am League merged into the Frontier League for the 2020 season.
 Concurrent with their move to the Frontier League, the team rebranded as the New York Boulders.
+The Boulders have qualified for the Frontier League playoffs once in their four seasons in the circuit.

 Food & Beverage 4

-There are six concession stands scattered throughout Provident Credit Union Park.
+There are six concession stands scattered throughout Clover Stadium.
 The menus at the two main stands do not stray far beyond typical ballpark fare.
-Aside from the usual burger/hot dog/chicken finger/pizza slice, you won’t find anything unusual here.
+Aside from the typical burger/hot dog/chicken finger/pizza slice, you won’t find anything unusual here.

 Coca-Cola products are featured at Boulders games.
 Fans looking for an adult beverage will find a beer truck located right behind home plate as well as a full draft menu at the Bridge Bar in left field.
-In addition to national brands such as Budweiser and Bud Light, you will find assorted brews from Goose Island and Golden Road Breweries.
+O’Toole’s Pub on the third base side of the ballpark serves up several local brews, including favorites from Frog Alley and Paradox Brewing.

 Atmosphere 4